jdheinz/project-ordo_ab_chao/README.md

 ## Known bugs: <h2>
+  - There was a recent problem trying to build this project from a regular command prompt.
+It could be only run from an Anaconda prompt.
   - When using Windows 10, trying to sign into the django-admin site in Google Chrome or Google Chromium causes the browser to load indefinitely.
 Chrome/Chromium had no issues when running 'localhost:8000', but would never load for django-admin login page.
 For the Django-admin login page, use another browser like Internet Explorer, Safari, Mozilla, Bing, etc...
   - If you run 'python manage.py runserver' and get an error that reads 'Error: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions', instead use: python manage.py runserver 8080 (AND make sure that you run localhost:8080 instead of localhost:8000)